caretak3r/aws-security-cert-service-notes/README.md

 # AWS Service Security Notes

 An all-in-one-place collection of security information about all of the core AWS services.

-These are the notes I created whilst studying for the [AWS Certified Security - Specialty](https://aws.amazon.com/certification/certified-security-specialty/) exam.
-They are intended as a knowledge check, reminder, and subject list for each AWS service.
-They are not intended as a primary learning source, and they assume an existing knowledge of security.
-I think if you can look through this list and feel confident that you are familiar with all of it, don't come away with a lot of follow up questions, and think you can recall most of it unaided, then you will probably pass the security certification exam.
-It worked for me, anyway!

-I don't plan to actively maintain this document as AWS evolves - reader beware, the rate of change at AWS is high!
-I would like to correct any errors though - please do raise an issue.
-I'll also happily accept pull requests if you find yourself using it and wish to bring it up to date, or fix errors, or otherwise enhance it in any way.

-##### Final caveat: this doesn't teach you how to be good at AWS security.
-See my blog post on [what I think the Security Speciality certification means](https://mykter.com/2019/05/04/aws-security-certification), and hence what this document aims to cover.
 ---

 # Map